Table of Contents

 - Supports insulin sensitivity

-What is niacin and why is it in the stack?
+What is niacin, and why is it in the Stamets stack?

-Niacin (nicotinic acid) plays a vital role in energy and protein metabolism.
-Without this vitamin, a proper metabolism such as the synthesis of proteins, fats, and carbohydrates can’t exist.
+Niacin plays a vital role in energy and protein metabolism.
+Without this vitamin, proper metabolism of fat, carbohydrates and amino acids does not occur in the body. .
 Niacin has an anti-oxidative effect and participates in many enzymatic processes.
 It’s essential for the regeneration of the skin, muscles, nerves, and DNA.

 - Hypersensitivity to vitamin B3